solderneer/solderneer/site/src/content/notes/multitemporality.md

 >We fractally fragment understandings, then algorithmically amplify the confusion to maximize engagement.

-Talks about the intersection of [[The Garden of Forking Memes]], context collapse with [[web2-is-for-self-expression-not-thought]] which creates viral behaviour.
+Talks about the intersection of The Garden of Forking Memes, context collapse with [[web2-is-for-self-expression-not-thought]] which creates viral behaviour.

 **Other Related Meanderings:**